agraef/myblocks/README.md

 - Resetting a block (which restarts the program running on a block), and performing a factory reset (which puts a block back into factory state).

-- Getting and setting the heap data of a Lightpad block.
+- Getting and setting the heap data of a block.

 - Receiving program messages from and sending messages to Lightpad blocks.